ssanj/Shortbread/README.markdown

 #Configuration options

   The following are the configuration options and defaults defined for Shortbread.
 You can override any options you wish.
+If you change any configuration after loading the project into sbt, be sure to `reload`.

 *Name of the scripts directory*
     def scriptDirectoryName = "scripts"